Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsubsection{Benchmarking Results}

-Tab. \ref{tab:Tab9} shows the results of 7 representative methods on SODA-A test-set.
-RoI Transformer \cite{159} achieves top performance with $37.7\%$ $AP$ and $36.0 \%$ $AP_{T}$.
+Tab. \ref{tab:Tab9} shows the results of nine representative methods on SODA-A test-set.
+RoI Transformer \cite{159} achieves top performance with $36.0\%$ $AP$.
 This remarkable success can be attributed to its powerful proposal generator, in which rotated proposals produced by the RRoI Learner can guarantee the high recall of small objects.
-By revising vanilla Faster RCNN to output an additional angle prediction, Rotated Faster RCNN \cite{1} scores $34.0\%$ and $32.5\%$ on $AP$ and $AP_{T}$ respectively.
-This validates the robustness of this prevailing method again.
-Oriented RCNN \cite{161} obtains a relatively high performance both at overall $AP$ ($36.0\%$) and $AP_{T}$ ($34.4\%$).
+By revising vanilla Faster RCNN to output an additional angle prediction, Rotated Faster RCNN \cite{1} scores $32.5\%$ on $AP$, which validates the robustness of this prevailing method again.
+Oriented RCNN \cite{161} obtains a relatively high performance both at overall $AP$ ($34.4\%$).
 Thanks to its efficient oriented RPN, Oriented RCNN can generate high-quality proposals with negligible parameter grow.
 From the results of RoI Transformer and Oriented RCNN, we can see that high-quality proposals are of great significance to small object detection, particularly for the densely packed objects.
 Gliding Vertex \cite{160} and DODet \cite{163} both resort to novel representations for oriented objects, the former learns four gliding offsets to corresponding sides while the latter utilizes aspect ratio and area to denote an object.
-Gliding Vertex achieves $33.2 \%$ and $31.7 \%$ on $AP$ and $AP_{T}$ slightly ahead of DODet ($32.4 \%$ and $30.9 \%$), however DODet performs better on $AP_{75}$ metric.
-For one-stage detectors, Rotated RetinaNet \cite{3} achieves $28.1\%$ $AP$ and $26.8\%$ $AP_{T}$ respectively, we deem that in addition to the imbalance issue of foreground-background, it suffers from the misalignment between proposals and object features with limited size, exacerbating the subsequent classification task.
-S$^2$A-Net \cite{162} designs feature alignment module to alleviate the misalignment problem, and finally achieves an $AP$ with $29.6\%$ and $AP_{T}$ with $28.3\%$.
-Though it can substantially increase the score of $AP_{50}$, the concomitant performance decline on the $AP_{75}$ metric can be non-negligible (-3.4 points) when compared to Rotated RetinaNet, which indicates that the performance gain of S$^2$A-Net is likely to come at the cost of subsequent regression accuracy.
+Gliding Vertex achieves $31.7 \%$ $AP$ which is comparable to DODet ($31.6 \%$).
+For one-stage detectors, Rotated RetinaNet \cite{3} achieves $26.8\%$ $AP$ and lags largely behind two-stage ones.
+This is because SODA-A contains considerable excessively small objects that one-stage paradigm cannot handle well, as discussed in Sec. \ref{sec:Sec5.3.1}.
+S$^2$A-Net \cite{162} designs feature alignment module to alleviate the misalignment problem, and finally achieves an $AP$ with $28.3\%$.
+Though it can substantially increase the score of $AP_{50}$, the concomitant performance decline on the $AP_{75}$ metric can be non-negligible (-3.3 points) when compared to Rotated RetinaNet, which indicates that the performance gain of S$^2$A-Net is likely to come at the cost of subsequent regression accuracy.
+Oriented RepPoints \cite{ORep} achieves $26.3\%$ points on $AP$ metric which is slightly inferior to Rotated RetinaNet, exhibiting such point set representation is unamiable for small objects in aerial scenario, especially for those with large aspect ratios which will be discussed in next section.
+By exploiting two horizontal rectangles to encode the multi-oriented object, DHRec \cite{DHRec} disposes the discontinuity problem subtly and achieves $30.1\%$ $AP$ which is significantly superior to its one-stage counterparts with least parameters.